Top

 There are some situations in which a juvenile may be tried as an adult.
 These include situations in which a juvenile is accused of committing a serious crime such as murder, aggravated assault, or a forcible felony with the use of a deadly weapon.

-What are the Penalties for Juvenile Crimes in Texas?
+What Are the Penalties for Juvenile Crimes in Texas?

 The penalties for juvenile crimes depend on the circumstances of the crime, the age of the juvenile, and the criminal history of the juvenile.
 In addition, the judge may order the juvenile to complete community service, pay restitution, or receive counseling.